solana-labs/solana/book/src/ed_vce_state_validation_protocol_based_rewards.md

 * the current global inflation rate, derived from the pre-determined dis-inflationary issuance schedule

-* the global time since the genesis block instantiation

-* the current fraction of staked SOLs out of the current total circulating supply,
+* the fraction of staked SOLs out of the current total circulating supply,

-* the up-time/participation [% of available slots/blocks that validator had opportunity to vote on?] of a given validator over the previous epoch.
+* the up-time/participation [% of available slots that validator had opportunity to vote on] of a given validator over the previous epoch.

-The first two factors are protocol parameters only (i.e. independent of validator behavior in a given epoch) and describe a global validation reward schedule designed to incentivize early participation, provide clear montetary schedule/stability and provide optimal security in the network.
+The first factor is a protocol parameters only (i.e. independent of validator behavior in a given epoch) and describe a global validation reward schedule designed to incentivize early participation, provide clear montetary schedule/stability and provide optimal security in the network.

-At any given point in time, a specific validator's interest rate can be determied based on that validators proportion of total stake and their uptime/activity in the previous epoch.
-For an illustrative example, consider a protocol with an initial circulating token supply of 500MM tokens, an inflation rate specified at network launch of 15%, and a disinflationary schedule of 70% decrease in rate per year (the actual rates to be implemented are to be worked out during the testnet experimentation phase of mainnet launch).
-In this case, the 10-year inflation rate (adjusted daily for this example) is shown in **Figure 2**, while the total circulating token supply is illustrated in **Figure 3**.
+At any given point in time, a specific validator's interest rate can be determined based on the porportion of circulating supply that is staked by the network and the validator's uptime/activity in the previous epoch.
+For an illustrative example, consider a hypothetical instance of the network with an initial circulating token supply of 200MM tokens that vests to 500MM after 3 years, an inflation rate specified at network launch of 7.5%, and a disinflationary schedule of 20% decrease in inflation rate per year (the actual rates to be implemented are to be worked out during the testnet experimentation phase of mainnet launch).
+Additionally, we assume a split in interest-based rewards between validators and replicator nodes of 80%/20%.
+With these broad assumptions, the 10-year inflation rate (adjusted daily for this example) is shown in **Figure 2**, while the total circulating token supply is illustrated in **Figure 3**.
+Neglected in this toy-model is the inflation supression due to the portion of burnt transaction fees.

 <p style="text-align:center;"><img src="img/p_ex_schedule.png" alt="drawing" width="800"/></p>
 **Figure 2:** In this example schedule, the annual inflation rate [%] reduces at around 20% per year, until it reaches the long-term, fixed, 1.5% rate (not shown in 10-year graph).